ethan-dowler/dungeon-crawl-rails/README.md

   - allow player to "build" a character from scratch
   - set base stats (using a point-buy system?)
   - choose starting equipment (spend a certain amount of money? choose a preset bundle?)

+### Expanded Features

-- Dungeon Map
+- Party mechanics
-  - allow player to see where they are relative to other rooms they've visited
+  - allow player to control multiple characters in a single run
-  - show pips for unopened doors
-  - add icons for items, monsters, etc. that are left behind
-  - better navigation UI (N/E/S/W)

-### Nice-to-have Features
+- Town
+  - non-dungeon activities
+  - venders - buy/sell/trade items
+  - trainers - unlock skills or improve abilities
+  - unlock and upgrade town buildings!
+- Story/Campaign
+  - track player progress through narrative events
+  - track time spent during campaign (in-game days)
+  - progressive, hand-crafted dungeons
+    - some level of open-worldness with multiple paths for progression
+    - More complicated dungeons with story-trigger mechanics
+    - Deeper floors have more complicated layouts and tougher enemies
 - Skills
   - lock-picking (open locked doors and chests)
   - stealth (remain hidden from enemies)
   - awareness (spot hidden doors, traps, and enemies)
   - arcana (identify and use magic items & spells)
   - etc...

-- Town
+### On-Hold Features

-  - non-dungeon activities
+- Dungeon Map
-  - venders - buy/sell/trade items
-  - trainers - unlock skills or improve abilities
-  - unlock and upgrade town buildings!
+  - allow player to see where they are relative to other rooms they've visited
+  - show pips for unopened doors
+  - add icons for items, monsters, etc. that are left behind

 ## Technical Details